Frequently Asked Questions

 The quickest answer is that Engineering is more concerned with design and analysis and Engineering Technology is more concerned with manufacturing, production, and quality control.

 Although both programs cover similar topics, engineering is more calculus-based.
 Also, engineering graduates may take the first part of the Professional Engineer's Exam immediately upon graduation.
 Engineering Technologists may not.

 What if I can't decide?

 The first term contains some courses that are common to both programs, such as math, English and engineering graphics.
-An engineering advisor may be able to help.
+An engineering faculty member may be able to help.

 How much math is required?